misterfifths/jutil/README.md

 ## jcat

 This tool concatenates the objects in multiple JSON files.
 If given arrays, they are all concatenated.
+It's effectively JSON-aware `cat`.
 For example, assume we have a few files: `array_1-3.json` and `array_3-5.json` that contain array of their titular numbers.
 Then:

 ```sh
 $ jcat array_1-3.json array_3-5.json